MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Enable-CsOnlineSipDomain.md

 **IMPORTANT**
 If you have more than one on-premises deployment of Skype for Business Server, you *must* ensure SharedSipAddressSpace is disabled in all other Skype for Business Server deployments except the deployment containing the SIP domain that is being enabled.

 Note: If the Tenant is enabled for Regionally Hosted Meetings in Skype for Business Online, Online SIP Domains must be Enabled in all regions.
-You must execute this cmdlet in each region that are added in Allowed Data Location for Skype for Business.
+You must execute this cmdlet in each region that is added in Allowed Data Location for Skype for Business.

 ## EXAMPLES